taufik0747/taufik0747/README.md

-- 👋 Hi, I’m @taufik0747
+- 👋 Hi, I’m Taufik
-- 👀 I’m interested in IT Industry
+- 👀 I’m a professional software Engineer
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on with any top mncs
 - 📫 How to reach me
+Linkedin: Taufikur Rahaman Youtube: Learnology
 <!---
 taufik0747/taufik0747 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.